zhaw-hsb/aurora-notifier/README.md

 ## Frontend

-This chapter explains the implementation of the functionality for mail delivery in the user interface of the workflow.
+This chapter explains the implementation of the functionality for e-mail notification in the user interface of the workflow.

 <a name="dynamic-lookup-extended"/>